miketon/JupyterJeep/fastai_exercises/fastai.mm.md

       - used for **opening**, **xforming** and **saving** image file formats
 - | File Path |
   - `source_data_path` = '/Users/mton/.fastai/data/pascal_2007/train'
+    - @audit ... this has /train hardcoded, verify that we are also handling valid ok
     - path to where our image data is located (local)
 - | Tables |
   - **DataFrame**